Live in Sweden

 Once you have presented your application, the Embassy/Consulate will summon you for a personal interview.
 Depending on how long the waiting list for interviews is, it can take time to get an interview.

-When the interview has taken place, the Embassy/Consulate forwards your application to the Migration Board in Sweden for a decision.
+When the interview has taken place, the Embassy/Consulate forwards your application to the Migration Agency in Sweden for a decision.
 This may take up to four weeks.
-The Migration Board then makes additional enquiries, either by inviting the relative in Sweden to a personal interview or by sending him/her a questionnaire by post.
-The questions must be answered in writing and sent back to the Migration Board.
+The Migration Agency then makes additional enquiries, either by inviting the relative in Sweden to a personal interview or by sending him/her a questionnaire by post.
+The questions must be answered in writing and sent back to the Migration Agency.

 How long is the permit valid?